Moving Services to the Cloud Demands Reliable Internet

 Resilience Options

-Taking two services from two different providers may seem like a good idea, but is often not as resilient as you may think.
-There is a high probability that both connections will take the same route, be served by the same core PoP and local exchange and can present multiple single points of failure.
+Two different providers ethernet services – There is a high probability that both connections will take the same route, be served by the same core PoP and local exchange and can present multiple single points of failure.

 Also adding a second line AFTER the first line or existing line has been installed can also be not as resilient as you may think.

 In order to provide full diverse routing, and get service from two local exchanges and two core PoPs, ordering what is known as RO2 (resilience option 2) is a great choice.
 This variant is commonly regarded as “belts and braces” resilience.
-When ordering an RO2 service, the provider can plan both routes at the same time to achieve seperacy as much as possible, reducing common points of failure.
-The options below are what we offer on BTnet.
+And having two connections from the same ISP can actually be much better than two.

 Single Connection